 You can find Europe’s Highest Cliffs in the Spanish province of Galicia.
 Finisterre is one of the most freedom-infused landscapes in Spain.
 Romans called it “finis terrae” (which means “end of the earth”) because back then the west coast of Galicia was where the known world literally ended.

-For more dramatic cliff landscapes in Spain head to Los Gigantes in Tenerife.
-Located in the west of the island, a small resort of Los Gigantes is famous for the giant 800m-high cliff formations.
+For more dramatic cliff landscapes in Spain, head to Los Gigantes in Tenerife.
+Located in the west of the island, the small resort of Los Gigantes is famous for the giant 800m-high cliff formations.
 Sailing or kayaking in the area will provide you with the views of a lifetime.

 5. Millenary Olive Trees in Castellon